tenbonks/gravBALL/README.md

 I planned on using the Jasmine Framework for testing the game, but it is mainly DOM manipulation and requires certain conditions to be met while the game is running, so manual testing seemed to be the best option for me to test *"gravBALL"*

-1. gravBall on page load, should display a start screen, if clicked should start to draw the game (drawGame()) and update the positions)
+1. gravBall on page load, should display a start screen, if clicked should start to draw the game and update the canvas
     1. Load the website.
     2. Check the canvas element to see if the expected function is running (drawStart).
     3. Click the canvas to see if the gamestate changes as expected (drawGame) is now running.